zhaque44/python-fastapi-deployment/README.md

 curl localhost:9000
 ```

 And 🎉!
-Now you're able to debug the campaigns-service inside the running pod.
+Now you're able to debug your service inside the running pod.